It may sound complicated, but it is really quite simple. If the bite is incorrect, even if the smile looks attractive, trouble is not far behind.

 - Occlusal equilibration.
 This treatment will help even your bite and relieve the physical stress on your muscles.

 - Implant Dentistry.
 Prosthetic crowns and bridges can help even your bite and replace missing teeth.
 Dental implants can also strengthen and heighten your teeth — this can stop the stress on your jaw that leads to pain.

 - Orthopedic Appliances.
 An orthopedic repositioning appliance or oral orthotic are also available options.
 These are worn long-term on top of your natural teeth and allow muscles to reach a relaxed position.

 - Orthodontics.
 This includes traditional braces or Invisalign® to move your teeth into their desired position and alleviate your pain while giving you straight, healthy teeth.

 Why Choosing Dr. Konig Can Change Your Life!

 If you have been experiencing some of the above-mentioned symptoms and believe that you may be suffering from TMD, our neuromuscular dentist can help you get the relief you need.
 Dr. Konig has extensive experience in the field of neuromuscular dentistry, which focuses on making sure the jaw is in proper alignment.

 Dr. Konig has attended the Las Vegas Institute for Advanced Dental Studies (LVI) to continue his dental training and learn all about the TMJ and neuromuscular dentistry.
 When performing your procedure, Dr. Konig will make sure that your bite remains healthy, preventing you from suffering from future TMD problems.

 Contact Us Today!

-If you’re concerned you may have a TMJ Disorder, contact our Houston office today at 713-668-2289 to schedule your initial consultation with Dr. Konig.
+If you’re concerned you may have a temporomandibular joint disorder, contact our Houston area TMJ dentist today at 713-668-2289 to schedule your initial consultation with Dr. Konig.
 We happily welcome patients from Sugar Land, Katy, The Woodlands and nearby areas of Houston, Texas.